William Powell (Liberal Democrat politician): Subsequent activity

+In preparation for the 2024 general election, Powell was selected to be his party's candidate for Monmouthshire.
+He came fifth, taking 2,279 votes (4.5%).

+In the 2026 Senedd election, he will be a candidate in the Brycheiniog Tawe Nedd constituency.

 Personal life

-Powell now lives with his family on their farm in the Black Mountains near Talgarth, Powys, where his ancestors have farmed since the 18th Century.
+Powell lives with his family on their farm in the Black Mountains near Talgarth, Powys, where his ancestors have farmed since the 18th Century.

 On 26 March 2020, he was admitted to Nevill Hall Hospital in Abergavenny with COVID-19 symptoms.
 He spent two and a half weeks of his three-week stay in an induced coma on a ventilator.